 - The analysis and discussion.
 The meat of the podcast.
 They usually take on a few issues each episode in detail, but will occasionally zip through several or spend an entire episode on one or two.

 - Q and A. Listeners are invited to submit their own X-questions via various social media outlets and two or three are answered each episode.
+This is also the segment of the show during which more modern eras of comic books are discussed, so the content of each episode is not strictly pinned to what’s been published for years.

 - Thanks for Patreon supporters.
 Jay and Miles express their gratitude to certain levels of Patreon supporters using a variety of voices from the show like Sexy Dracula, Apocalypse, and Magneto.

-Some episodes deviate from the usual formula to bring you something new and awesome including comic creator interviews, play-throughs of X-Men RPGs, and discussion on X-Men related movies or TV shows (both new and old).
+Some episodes deviate from the usual formula to bring you something new and awesome including comic creator interviews, play-throughs of X-Men RPGs, and discussions on X-Men related movies or TV shows (both new and old).

 A Weekly Podcast Worth Subscribing To